mumair01/Continuous-Turn-Taking-RNN/README.md

 ## Acknowledgements

-This project is a reimplementation of the paper [Towards a General, Continuous Model of Turn-taking in Spoken DialogueusingLSTM Recurrent Neural Networks](https://aclanthology.org/W17-5527.pdf).
+This project is a reimplementation of the paper [Towards a General, Continuous Model of Turn-taking in Spoken Dialogue using LSTM Recurrent Neural Networks](https://aclanthology.org/W17-5527.pdf).